Bozak's OT goal gives Maple Leafs series lead over Capitals (Apr 17, 2017) | FOX Sports

 Game 4 is Wednesday night.

+Kadri said he believed the Capitals knew they couldn’t intimidate the Maple Leafs, and he pushed back against any notion of that when he rocked Brooks Orpik twice on the same shift.
+Matthews scored 9 seconds after the second one to cut a 2-0 deficit in half.
+The 19-year-old sped through the neutral zone, fired a shot that ricocheted off some players and then batted a rebound behind Holtby.

-The Maple Leafs were hosting their first playoff game in almost four years and coming off an exciting double-overtime win in Game 2.
-However, the Capitals got the early jump as they scored twice in the first five minutes with both goals coming from their vaunted top line of Ovechkin, Backstrom and T.J.
+The Capitals got the early jump as they scored twice in the first five minutes with both goals coming from their vaunted top line of Ovechkin, Backstrom and T.J.
 Oshie.

-Nate Schmidt, who was filling in for an injured Karl Alzner, got the first one started by rushing into the Toronto zone with speed before finding Backstrom crashing the net across the ice.
-The Swede beat Leafs defenseman Nikita Zaitsev there and stuffed in a shot short-side.

-Zaitsev was playing his first game of the series and first in the NHL playoffs after sitting out the opening two games with a suspected concussion.

-He came up short again on the Capitals’ second goal, giving just a little too much room to Ovechkin, whose slap shot beat Andersen high from the left faceoff circle.

-It was the second goal on two shots to beat Andersen, who had outplayed reigning Vezina trophy winner Braden Holtby in the first two games.

-Washington looked crisp and confident early, cycling pucks with authority in the Toronto end.
+Washington looked crisp and confident, cycling pucks with authority in the Toronto end.
 But they generated few shots or scoring chances beyond the goals and the Leafs pushed back with Matthews’ first of the series.

-The 19-year-old, held without a point in Games 1 and 2, sped through the neutral zone with speed and fired a shot that ricocheted off John Carlson, Schmidt’s face and Matthews’ body before finally hitting Holtby.
-He stopped the initial shot, but Matthews hung with it and batted the rebound out of the air to cut the deficit to 2-1.

 Washington had a chance to put the Leafs away after Kuznetsov upped the lead back to two with his first of the playoffs 5:39 into the second period, but Toronto’s penalty-kill managed to fend off a full 2-minute 5-on-3 Capitals power play.
 The unit stood tall again a short while later when the club was called for too many men.